maxwissink/OmniPanel/README.md

 1.  **Install vJoy:** Download from the [vJoy GitHub Repository](https://github.com/jshafer81/vJoy).
 2.  **Configure vJoy:** * Open the **Configure vJoy** app.
     * Enable **4 virtual joysticks** (this is plenty for most complex setups).
-    * Ensure each device has enough buttons (e.g., 32 or 64).
+    * Ensure each device has 16 buttons at least.
     * Click **Apply**.
 3.  **Done.**